poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 08/StoredXSSinAWS.md

 3. Running the vulnerable `Application` in `Docker`.
 4. Performing a `Stored XSS` attack on the `Application`.
 5. Understanding how malicious scripts can be injected and stored on a server.
-6. Identifying ways to detect and mitigate stored XSS vulnerabilities.
-7. Demonstrating security best practices to prevent XSS attacks in production systems.
+6. Understanding how to prevent `Stored XSS` attacks.

 ## **What is XSS?**
 **Cross-Site Scripting (XSS)** is a web security vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.
 When a vulnerable web page fails to properly handle untrusted user input, attackers can execute scripts in the browsers of other users, leading to various security risks.